Ankithg21/Cipher-Crafter/README.md

 # Tech Stack:
 1. React.js – Provides a dynamic and interactive experience.
-2. Tailwind CSS – Ensures a sleek and responsive design.
+2. Tailwind – Ensures a sleek and responsive design.